Show Navigation

 6 @Integration With @Rollback

-@Integration boots the full Spring context against a real datasource (whatever the test environment in application.yml configures - H2 by default). @Rollback rolls back every test method’s database changes so specs stay isolated.
+@Integration boots the full Spring context against a real datasource - the test environment here points at a Testcontainers-managed PostgreSQL database (jdbc:tc:postgresql:… in application-test.yml), so the specs run against the same engine as production. @Rollback rolls back every test method’s database changes so specs stay isolated.

 src/integration-test/groovy/example/BookIntegrationSpec.groovy